January 31, 2014

 - Ensure that all fonts necessary to interpret the information in each record are embedded when the files are created; and

-Where possible, agencies should use available technology to cull non-record information and temporary records that are eligible for disposal under a previously approved records disposition authority from transfers of permanent electronic records – e.g., transitory records.
+To the greatest extent possible, agencies should use available technology to cull non-record information and temporary records that are eligible for disposal under a previously approved records disposition authority before transferring permanent electronic records.
 Where the agency does not take these steps, NARA may exercise its discretion to do so, using the authorization provided in the transfer documentation.

 In addition, in all cases, agencies must: